PhilippJungemann/Python-Project--Habitz-/README.md

 This app helps the user to acquire positive habits.
 Therefor, the user can define habits that he or she has to "work through" within a certain period of time.
-The idea behind “Habitz” is to support the user as best as possible in achieving his or her goal of acquiring positive new habits.
+The idea behind “Habitz” is to support the user as good as possible in achieving his or her goal of acquiring positive new habits.
 Extensive analysis options and a reminder function keep the user motivated.

 ## 2. Communication from user to Habitz: